Kruptein/PlanarAlly/README.md

 to the player BUT a player with some javascript knowledge will be able to circumvent this.
 There are no immediate plans to 'fix' this as I trust my players to not metagame, but I might look at this in the future.

+### Initiative tracker

+A very basic initiative tracker is available.
+Right clicking on any shape and selecting 'add initiative' will show the initiative tracker.
+This is also the only way atm to open the tracker.
+The initiative tracker is cuurently automatically sorted from highest to lowest.
+2 additional options are available: The vision aspect that is also present for trackers/auras but also a special group flag.
+If this is not set, removing a tracked asset will also remove the corresponding initiative tracker.
+With the flag set this is not the case!
+This is especially useful if you have multiple similar monsters that should have the same initiative.

 ### Tools

 A plethora of basic tools are available to both players and DM and can be selected in the lower right of the screen.